National Center for Foreign Commerce: Functions

 The value of one US dollar in Venezuelan bolívares (VEF) on the black market through time, according to DolarToday.com.
 Blue vertical lines represent every time the currency has lost 90% of its value relative to the US dollar since the last one.
 This has happened four times since 2012, meaning that the currency is worth, as of December 2017, less than one ten-thousandth of what it was worth five years ago, since it has lost 99.99% of its value.
 The rate at which the value is lost (inflation) is rapidly accelerating.
 The first time the money took 2 years and 2 months (an implied monthly inflation rate of 9.3%) to lose 90% of its value, the second time 1 year and 10 months (implied rate 11% m/m), the third time only 10 months (implied rate 26% m/m), and the fourth time a mere four months (implied rate 77% m/m).

 According to the Bank for International Settlements, "The Central Bank of Venezuela (BCV) fixed a monthly allocation of foreign currency to be administered by CADIVI, purchases foreign currency from residents, and sells foreign currency to the public and private sectors subject to approval from CADIVI."
 Under Venezuelan law PDVSA must sell its foreign exchange to the Central Bank, thereby providing the bulk of foreign currency in Venezuela.
 The Venezuelan private sector requires more foreign exchange for imports than it generates for exports, and is dependent on the Bank to satisfy the difference.

+A 2022 study in International Organization using firm-level data on CADIVI dollar allocations from 2003 to 2013 found that the Chávez government sold more than $200 billion in subsidized dollars, roughly 80 percent of them to importers, finding that the exchange-rate subsidy benefited importer lobbies at the expense of consumers.